GhadiNouri/Tower-of-Hanoi/README.md

 # Tower-of-Hanoi

+Language: Java,
+Data Structure: Stack,
+Software: Bluej.

 Tower of Hanoi,  is a game about moving numbers in decreasing order from the first tower to the last one.

-Used the stack data structure, programmed by Java language, applied on Bluej software